• Contact

 Long description:

-Divided into four sections together covering chapters on identity, agency, and professional competencies, the book presents qualitive data on the lived experiences of novice teachers and the challenges they face to their sense of agency, from personal histories and backgrounds, institutional demands, and sociocultural pressures.
+Divided into three sections together covering chapters on identity, agency, and professional competencies, this book presents qualitative data on the lived experiences of novice teachers and the challenges they face to their sense of agency, from personal histories and backgrounds, institutional demands, and sociocultural pressures.
 Chapters take a case study approach to provide research on how the transition from theory to in-classroom practice can be eased, and strategies for coping with socio-pedagogical challenges can be found.
-With contributions from renowned and emerging scholars, ultimately the book supports a better understanding of how novice teachers can navigate their agencies in a variety of contexts.
+With contributions from renowned and emerging scholars, ultimately, this book supports a better understanding of how novice teachers can navigate their agencies in a variety of contexts.

 More